 WHAT WE DO

-- Work with volunteers and interns year-round
+Work with volunteers and interns throughout the year.

-- Develop plans on how to achieve more sustainable growth
+Develop plans to support sustainable development.

-- Increase the number of foreigners learning Spanish to encourage and facilitate cultural exchange
+Increase the number of foreigners learning Spanish to encourage and facilitate cultural exchange.

 Misión Gaia promotes the commercialization of organic and natural products made by local producers from the Sierra Nevada of Santa Marta.
 We want to inform visitors about their power to make a difference by purchasing fair and local trade as an ecologic and economic alternative.

 Local producers struggle to compete with the bigger industries

 There is a large amount of small producers in the region; covering almost all needs from food to garmets

 As natural resources are growing scarce, it is important to raise awareness about the benefits of environmentally friendly behavior and consumption habits